Income from Capital Gains

 Any capital asset held by the taxpayer for a period of not more than 36 months immediately preceding the date of its transfer will be treated as a short-term capital asset.

-However, in respect of certain assets like shares (equity or preference) which are listed in a recognised stock exchange in India (listing of shares is not mandatory if transfer of such shares took place on or before July 10, 2014), units of equity oriented mutual funds, listed securities like debentures and Government securities, Units of UTI and Zero Coupon Bonds, the period of holding to be considered is 12 months instead of 36 months.
+However, in respect of certain assets like shares (equity or preference) listed in a recognised stock exchange in India (listing of shares is not mandatory if transfer of such shares took place on or before July 10, 2014), units of equity-oriented mutual funds, listed securities like debentures and Government securities, and Units of UTI and Zero-Coupon Bonds, the period of holding to be considered is 12 months instead of 36 months.

 Long-term Capital Asset

-However, in respect of certain assets like shares (equity or preference) which are listed in a recognised stock exchange in India (listing of shares is not mandatory if transfer of such shares took place on or before July 10, 2014), units of equity oriented mutual funds, listed securities like debentures and Government securities, Units of UTI and Zero Coupon Bonds, the period of holding to be considered is 12 months instead of 36 months.
+However, in respect of certain assets like shares (equity or preference) listed in a recognised stock exchange in India (listing of shares is not mandatory if transfer of such shares took place on or before July 10, 2014), units of equity-oriented mutual funds, listed securities like debentures and Government securities, and Units of UTI and Zero-Coupon Bonds, the period of holding to be considered is 12 months instead of 36 months.

 Short-term capital gain and Long-term Capital Gains